PrestaShopCorp/ps_accounts/README.md

 The module **ps_accounts** is the interface between your module and PrestaShop's services.
 It manages:
 - Shop association/dissociation process;
-- Providing tokens to communicate safely with PrestaShop services ;
+- Providing tokens to communicate safely with PrestaShop services;
 - Synchronize basic informations about the shops (ex: shop URLs, name, ...).

 This module is a basis for other modules using PrestaShop services.